The “75k Mile List”

 Torn Subframe and Subframe Bushings

-Especially prevalent on the E39 Touring.
-Torn or Worn subframe bushings may lead to subframe failure.
-Common symptoms of subframe failure are erratic handling and unidentified clunks, squeeks and bangs from the rear of the car.
+Symptoms: Erratic handling, unidentified clunking and banging sounds from rear of the car.
+Especially prevalent on the E39 Touring, torn subframe bushings can lead to subframe failure.
 Early detection of a torn or cracked subframe bushing can prevent costly subframe repair and welding.

 Ripped or Failed Guibo